Western Australian Indo-Pacific Defence Conference 2018

 The Honourable Mark McGowan MLA is the 30th Premier of Western Australia.
 Under his leadership the State Government is focussed on creating and securing jobs for Western Australians, delivering quality education and health care and delivering the METRONET public transport vision.
 In the McGowan Labor Government’s first year in office, Mr McGowan has introduced significant reforms such as amalgamating government departments from 41 to 25 to drive change across the public sector.
 He has also driven State-wide job creating initiatives such as Infrastructure WA, which sets out a new approach to long term infrastructure planning and WA Industry Link - to give WA businesses more opportunities to tender and apply for government work.

-Marise Payne is Australia’s 53rd Minister for Defence.
-She was sworn in on 21 September 2015 after previously serving as the Minister for Human Services for two years.
+Prior to her role as Foreign Minister, Marise Payne was Australia’s 53rd Minister for Defence and previously served as the Minister for Human Services.
 She has more than two decades Parliamentary experience after filling a casual vacancy in 1997 to represent the people of New South Wales in the Australian Senate.
 During her parliamentary career she has served as Shadow Minister for Indigenous Development and Employment, Shadow Minister for COAG [Council of Australian Governments] and Shadow Minister for Housing.
 She has been a member of a number of Joint and Senate committees, including 12 years on the Joint Standing Committee on Foreign Affairs, Defence and Trade, including a period as Chair of its Human Rights subcommittee.

 Christopher Pyne was elected to the House of Representatives for the seat of Sturt in 1993.
-Christopher is the Minister for Defence Industry, and Leader of the House of Representatives, responsible for delivering the $200 billion build up of Australia’s military capability, the largest in our peacetime history.
+Minister Payne was sworn in as Minister for Defence on 28th August 2018 and was previously the Minister for Defence Industry responsible for delivering the $200 billion build up of Australia’s military capability, the largest in our peacetime history.
 Christopher has been a Minister in the Howard, Abbott and Turnbull Governments serving as Minister for Ageing; Minister for Education and Training and Minister for Industry Innovation and Science.

 Shadow Defence Minister